pvernier/csv2geojson/README.md

   -delimiter string
         Delimiter character (default ",")
   -in string
-        Input CSV file
+        Input CSV (file or URL)
   -lat string
-        Name of the column containing the latitude coordinate.
-If not provided I will try to guess -long string
+        Name of the column containing the latitude coordinates.
+If not provided, will try to guess -long string
-        Name of the column containing the longitude coordinate.
-If not provided I will try to guess -out string
+        Name of the column containing the longitude coordinates.
+If not provided, will try to guess -out string
         Output GeoJSON file (extension will be added if omitted)